PythonUser-ux/Genomic-Information-Extraction-through-a-ViT-based-model-and-Attention-Rollout/README.md

 # Genomic-Information-Extraction-through-a-ViT-based-model-and-Attention-Rollout

 I am currently dedicated to this thesis work: give a look to My_Model.ipynb to see what I have implemented so far.<br>
-I still need to train the Vision Transformer in order to generate the attention maps and then I will train the full model.
+I still need to train the Vision Transformer in order to generate the attention maps needed for the training of the full model.

 # Abstract